adangnzlz/padel-booking/README.md

-# Finance Monorepo
+# Booking Monorepo

 > **Personal Project Statement**: This personal project is a sandbox for testing out technologies and exploring best practices.
 It does not aim to provide the optimal solution for the specific problem implemented, but rather to serve as a learning and experimentation platform.

-This monorepo contains a full-stack financial application with a TypeScript/Express API backend and a React/Vite frontend, managed using Turbo and pnpm workspaces.
+This monorepo contains a full-stack booking application with a TypeScript/Express API backend and a React/Vite frontend, managed using Turbo and pnpm workspaces.

 ## 📋 Repository Structure

 ```
-finance-monorepo/
+booking-monorepo/
 ├── apps/
-│   ├── finance-api/        # Backend Express API
+│   ├── booking-api/        # Backend Express API
-│   └── finance-web-app/    # Frontend React application
+│   └── booking-web-app/    # Frontend React application
 ├── packages/
-│   └── finance-types/      # Shared TypeScript types
 ├── infra/                  # Terraform infrastructure for GCP
 ├── .github/
 │   └── workflows/          # CI/CD pipelines